meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 I also injured myself and am unable to really do anything for myself.
 Maybe this isn't a good time for me to write a paper on my goals.

 I think my life's meaning is on hold at the moment.
 I am somebody who is generally extremely positive, and was a good example of someone who would "exert less cognitive effort when making judgements and are subsequently more likely to use a simple 'feelings-as-information' heuristic compared to people in negative moods".
+The feeling is equal to my experience, which is equal to my life's meaning.
+However, since I'm not in a really good place at the moment, my feeling of negativity is also equ